-The "Coalition of willing countries" – a group of around 25 countries working together to achieve a sustainable peace in Ukraine, will meet in a virtual meeting on Saturday, according to a statement from 10 Downing Street.
+The "Coalition of willing countries" – a group of around 25 countries working together to achieve a sustainable peace in Ukraine, is meeting in a digital meeting on Saturday, according to 10 Downing Street.

 The time has come for "concrete commitments" towards Ukraine, is the message from the British Prime Minister, according to his office.